Rulers

 South Sudan: President Salva Kiir dismisses Finance Minister Athian Diing Athian and appoints Bak Barnaba Chol in his place.

 Spain: The president of the Generalitat of Valencia, Carlos Mazón, resigns.
+On November 27 the parliament of Valencia elects (53-45) Juanfran Pérez Llorca as president.

 United States: Former defense secretary (1989-93) and vice president (2001-09) Richard Cheney dies.